yashvi-collab/Digital-Literacy/README.md

 Module 5: CyberCrime Awareness & Prevention
 To help my peers stay safe online, I researched and wrote a case study on cyberbullying, detailing how the attck works and its consequences.
 I also wrote a structured 'Stay Safe Online' prevengtion checklist, which includes essential Indian helpline details.
-All 1 to 5 tasks along with project report and this README file is attached in this 'Digiotal Literacy' Repository
+All 1 to 5 tasks along with project report and this README file is attached in this 'Digital Literacy' Repository